Vichithra

 Vichitra is an Indian actress who has predominantly appeared in Tamil-language films.
-She has also appeared in a few Telugu-language, Malayalam and Kannada films.
+She has also appeared in a few Malayalam, Telugu and Kannada films.

 Career

-Her breakthrough came in the form of a glamorous role in Selva's Thalaivasal (1992), where she played 'Madippu' Hamsa.
+Her breakthrough came in the form of a glamorous role in Selva's Thalaivasal (1992).
 She has appeared in supporting roles, notably in Rasigan (1994), Muthu (1995) and Suyamvaram (1999).
 She briefly forayed into a career in television, playing a leading role in the drama Maami Chinna Maami.
 She has settled in Pune after marriage and has retired from films however she still remained active in television.

 Personal life

 She is the daughter of actor Williams and Mary Vasantha (Vijaya), and has two sisters and a brother.
 Her father was murdered during a robbery incident in September 2011.